 - Add more chili paste to the cooked ribs, and put them into the fridge overnight

-- In a fresh pan with some peanut oil, add the garlic, shredded chilis, anise, and ginger until they just start to brown – then add them to the slow-cooker.
+- In a fresh pan with some peanut oil, add the garlic, shredded chilis, star anise, and ginger until they just start to brown – then add them to the pot.

-- Add the two soy sauces, the peppercorns, and the whites of the scallions to the slow cooker, plus cumin and cardamom.
-Then add enough water to fill the cooker.
+- Add the two soy sauces, the peppercorns, and the whites of the scallions to the pot, plus cumin and cardamoms.
+Then add enough water to fill the pot.

-- Turn the cooker on to simmer, and let it cook for at least 12 hours.
+- Turn the pot onto the lowest possible simmer, and let it cook for at least 12 hours.
+In the last 3 hours of cooking, add the seasoning paste.

-- Put the broth through a fine sieve, and then back into the slow cooker.
+- Put the broth through a fine sieve, and then back into the pot.
 Throw away the sieved ingredients.

 - Take the refrigerated beef, and add it to the broth.
 Add water until the pot is about as full as it was when you started the night before.